How to Grow and Care for Cyanotis kewensis Teddy Bear Vine

 3. Grow the plant in neutral to acidic, rich, moderately moist, succulents soil and keep the soil slightly moist in the cold season.

-4. Feed your Teddy Bear Vine monthly with a balanced, water-soluble fertilizer during the growing season but do feed in the cold season.
+4. Feed the plant monthly with a balanced, water-soluble fertilizer in spring and summer but do feed in fall and winter.

-5. Maintain a moderate room humidity of 50-55% as the plant has no need for extra humidity.
+5. Maintain a humidity of 50-55% as the plant has no need for extra humidity.

-6. Repot your Teddy Bear Vine during the growing season only when it is pot-bound.
+6. Repot the vine in the beginning of the growing season only when it is pot-bound.

 7. Regularly remove dead foliage to maintain the plant neat and also discourage pest and disease infestations.